Jennifer Alford

 At the potter’s wheel, she creates contemporary ceramics in porcelain and stoneware.
 Leveraging abstract creative processes learned through studying and performing music, Jennifer endeavours to allow for moments of chance and the unexpected to find their way into her ceramic practice.

-She lives and works from a former grain mill in the heart of the Angus countryside and is a visiting tutor at Edinburgh Ceramics workshop.
+She lives and works from a former grain mill in the heart of the Angus countryside.

-Her work is in the permanent collection of the National Museum of Ireland.
+She is a professional member of both Visual Arts Scotland and the Society of Scottish Artists.
+Her work is in the permanent collection of the National Museum of Ireland